Unboxed-Software/solana-course/content/oracles.md

 ### How to use Switchboard Oracles

 To use Switchboard oracles and incorporate off-chain data into a Solana program, we first have to find a feed that provides the data we need.
-Switchboard feeds are public and there are many [already available that we can pick from](https://app.switchboard.xyz/solana/devnet/explore) for most basic needs.
+Switchboard feeds are public and there are many [already available that we can pick from](https://app.switchboard.xyz/solana/devnet/explore).
 When looking for a feed, you have to decide how accurate/reliable you want the feed, where you want to source the data from, as well as the feed’s update cadence.
 When consuming a publicly available feed, you have no control over these things, so choose carefully!

-For example, here is a Switchboard sponsored [BTC_USD feed](https://app.switchboard.xyz/solana/devnet/feed/8SXvChNYFhRq4EZuZvnhjrB3jJRQCv4k3P4W6hesH3Ee) available on Solana devnet/mainnet with pubkey `8SXvChNYFhRq4EZuZvnhjrB3jJRQCv4k3P4W6hesH3Ee` this is the aggregator/feed account.
+For example, here is a Switchboard sponsored [BTC_USD feed](https://app.switchboard.xyz/solana/devnet/feed/8SXvChNYFhRq4EZuZvnhjrB3jJRQCv4k3P4W6hesH3Ee) available on Solana devnet/mainnet with pubkey `8SXvChNYFhRq4EZuZvnhjrB3jJRQCv4k3P4W6hesH3Ee`.
 This feed provides the current price of Bitcoin in USD on-chain.
-The feed is simply a regular Solana account owned by the Switchboard program.

 The actual on-chain data for a Switchboard feed account looks a little like this: